Chris Coffland did not compromise.

 Though Coffland came from a blue-collar household, his athletic and artistic talents earned him a scholarship at Gilman.
 At summer football practice before ninth grade, he weighed maybe 115 pounds but happily went toe-to-toe with 200-pound senior starters.
 That impressed the classmates who would become his close friends for life.

-He never got past 160 pounds in high school, but he played safety and teammates knew that if a pile began to form around the opposing ball carrier, No. 23 would come recklessly flying into the picture.
+He never got past 160 pounds in high school and wasn't particularly fast, but he played safety and teammates knew that if a pile began to form around the opposing ball carrier, No. 23 would come recklessly flying into the picture.

 "For football, the best kind of person is one who plays with absolute abandon but does it within the structure of a team concept," said Sherm Bristow, his coach at Gilman.
 "That was Chris."